-8. Use your credit card to scrape ice off the window of your rental car if you don’t have a ice scraper.
+8. Use your credit card to scrape ice off the window of your rental car if you don’t have an ice scraper

-Rental car companies that serve cold weather destinations will almost always include an ice scraper in the rental car during wintery months.
+Rental car companies that serve cold weather destinations will almost always include an ice scraper in the rental car during winter months.

 But occasionally they don’t or it’s simply not there.